AdobeDocs/experience-manager-64.en/help/assets/config-smart-tagging.md

 legacypath: /content/docs/en/aem/6-2/author/assets/managing-assets-touch-ui/configuring-smart-content-services-integration
 ---

-# Configure Asset tagging using the Smart Content Service{#configure-asset-tagging-using-the-smart-content-service}
+# Configure Asset tagging using the Smart Content Service {#configure-asset-tagging-using-the-smart-content-service}

 Learn how to configure smart tagging and enhanced smart tagging in AEM, using the Smart Content Service.